 Mavros Molos

-Being the most important and popular beach in Kissamos does not necessarily mean that the place is overcrowded.
+Being the most important and popular beach in Kissamos does not necessarily mean the place is overcrowded.

 On the contrary, Mavros Molos is a popular but quiet shore right next to the center of Kissamos with all the necessary organized structures for a whole day in the area.

-The beach is close to dozens of bars and restaurants, and it is also easy to find affordable accommodation.
+The beach is close to dozens of bars and restaurants, and it is easy to find affordable accommodation.

 Viglia Beach

 I personally think that this is the prettiest beach in the Bay of Kissamos.
-It is situated 3 km northwest of the village (about 38km from Chania).
+It is 3 km northwest of the village (about 38km from Chania).

 Where to Eat: Best Restaurants in Kissamos